0 Part Course |

 • What’s the deal philosophy?

-• At the end of the day, the balance sheet matters – why?
+• Why the balance sheet matters

 • Understanding financier/’obligor’ risk and financier/financier risk